Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have scored at least 57 points -- this matchup's over/under -- just one time this year.
+- Coastal Carolina and its opponents have scored at least 57 points or more just one time this year.

 - UL Monroe and its opponents have not yet combined to score more than 57 points in a game this season.